-- (a) All contiguous land, and structures, other appurtenances, and improvements on the land, used for treating, storing, or disposing of hazardous waste.
-A facility may consist of several treatment, storage, or disposal operational units (e.g., one or more landfills, surface impoundments, or combinations of them). - (b) For the purpose of implementing corrective action under 40 CFR § 264.101 (incorporated by reference under subchapter 5), all contiguous property under the control of the owner or operator seeking certification under subchapter 5 of these regulations.
-This definition also applies to facilities implementing corrective action under RCRA § 3008(h). - "Final closure" means the closure of all hazardous waste management units at the facility in accordance with all applicable closure requirements so that hazardous waste management activities under subchapter 5 of these regulations are no longer conducted at the facility unless subject to the requirements for hazardous waste generators in subchapter 3. - "Generator" means any person, by site, whose act or process produces hazardous waste or whose act first causes hazardous waste to become subject to regulation.
-This includes any person who imports hazardous waste into Vermont from a foreign country. - "Hazardous material" means all petroleum and toxic, corrosive or other chemicals and related sludge included in any of the following: - (a) Any substance defined in CERCLA § 101(14); - (b) Petroleum, including crude oil or any fraction thereof; or - (c) Hazardous waste, as defined in this section. - Note: "Hazardous material" does not include herbicides and pesticides when applied consistent with good practice conducted in conformity with federal, state and local laws and regulations and according to manufacturers' instructions.
-Nothing in this subsection shall affect the authority granted and the limitations imposed by 10 V. S. A. § 6608a. - "Hazardous waste" means any waste or combination of wastes of a solid, liquid, contained gaseous, or semi-solid form, including but not limited to those which are toxic, corrosive, ignitable, reactive, strong sensitizers, or which generate pressure through decomposition, heat or other means, which in the judgment of the Secretary may cause, or contribute to, an increase in mortality or an increase in serious irreversible or incapacitating reversible illness, taking into account the toxicity of such waste, its persistence and degradability in nature, and its potential for assimilation, or concentration in tissue, and other factors that may otherwise cause or contribute to adverse acute or chronic effects on the health of persons or other living organisms, or any matter which may have an unusually destructive effect on water quality if discharged to ground or surface waters of the state.
+"Hazardous material" means all petroleum and toxic, corrosive or other chemicals and related sludge included in any of the following:

+- (a) Any substance defined in CERCLA § 101(14); - (b) Petroleum, including crude oil or any fraction thereof; - (c) Hazardous waste; or - (d) A chemical or substance that, when released, poses a risk to human health or other living organisms and that is listed by the Secretary by rule.

+Note: "Hazardous material" does not include herbicides and pesticides when applied consistent with good practice conducted in conformity with federal, state and local laws and regulations and according to manufacturers' instructions.
+Nothing in this subsection shall affect the authority granted and the limitations imposed by 10 V.S.A. § 6608a.

+"Hazardous waste" means any waste or combination of wastes of a solid, liquid, contained gaseous, or semi-solid form, including but not limited to those which are toxic, corrosive, ignitable, reactive, strong sensitizers, or which generate pressure through decomposition, heat or other means, which in the judgment of the Secretary may cause, or contribute to, an increase in mortality or an increase in serious irreversible or incapacitating reversible illness, taking into account the toxicity of such waste, its persistence and degradability in nature, and its potential for assimilation, or concentration in tissue, and other factors that may otherwise cause or contribute to adverse acute or chronic effects on the health of persons or other living organisms, or any matter which may have an unusually destructive effect on water quality if discharged to ground or surface waters of the state.
 All special nuclear, source, or by-product material, as defined by the Atomic Energy Act of 1954, as amended, codified in 42 U. S. C. § 2014, is specifically excluded from this definition.

-- "Hazardous waste management" means the systematic and comprehensive management of the generation, storage, transport, treatment, including recycling and recovery, or disposal of hazardous waste materials. - "Hazardous waste management unit" is a contiguous area of land on or in which hazardous waste is placed, or the largest area in which there is significant likelihood of mixing hazardous waste constituents in the same area.
+"Hazardous waste management" means the systematic and comprehensive management of the generation, storage, transport, treatment, including recycling and recovery, or disposal of hazardous waste materials.

+"Hazardous waste management unit" is a contiguous area of land on or in which hazardous waste is placed, or the largest area in which there is significant likelihood of mixing hazardous waste constituents in the same area.
 Examples of hazardous waste management units include a surface impoundment, a waste pile, a land treatment area, a landfill cell, an incinerator, a tank and its associated piping and underlying containment system and a container storage area.
-A container alone does not constitute a unit; the unit includes containers and the land or pad upon which they are placed. - "Household sewage" means untreated sanitary wastes from a household which pass through a sewage system to a sewage treatment plant. - "Household waste" means any waste material (including garbage, trash and sanitary wastes in septic tanks) derived from households (including single and multiple residences, hotels and motels, bunkhouses, ranger stations, crew quarters, campgrounds, picnic grounds and day-use recreation areas).
-Business waste generated at a household is not household waste. - "Identification number" means the location specific number assigned by either EPA or the Secretary to each generator, transporter and treatment, storage, or disposal facility. - "Impervious surface" means a surface that is sufficiently impervious to any waste material stored thereon to prevent that material from migrating to the soil, groundwater, or surface water. - "Incinerator" means any enclosed device that: - (a) Uses controlled flame combustion and neither meets the criteria for classification as a boiler, sludge dryer, or carbon regeneration unit, nor is listed as an industrial furnace; or - (b) Meets the definition of infrared incinerator or plasma arc incinerator as defined in 40 CFR § 260.10.
+A container alone does not constitute a unit; the unit includes containers and the land or pad upon which they are placed.

+"Household waste" means any waste material (including garbage, trash and sanitary wastes in septic tanks) derived from households (including single and multiple residences, hotels and motels, bunkhouses, ranger stations, crew quarters, campgrounds, picnic grounds and day-use recreation areas).
+Business waste generated at a household is not household waste.

+"Impervious surface" means a surface that is sufficiently impermeable to any waste material stored thereon to prevent that material from migrating into the surface (e.g., porous concrete) or to the soil, groundwater, or surface water.

+"Incinerator" means any enclosed device that:

+- (a) Uses controlled flame combustion and neither meets the criteria for classification as a boiler, sludge dryer, or carbon regeneration unit, nor is listed as an industrial furnace; or - (b) Meets the definition of infrared incinerator or plasma arc incinerator as defined in 40 CFR § 260.10.